 Sidis was accepted to Harvard University at the humble age of 9.
 However, the school wouldn’t allow him to attend classes until he was 11.

 While he was still a student in 1910, he lectured the Harvard Mathematical Club on the incredibly complex topic of four-dimensional bodies.
 The lecture was nearly incomprehensible for most people, but for those who understood it, the lesson was a revelation.

-Sidis graduated from the legendary school in 1914.
+Sidis graduated from the legendary university in 1914.
 He was 16 years old.